ivan-pi/fc8/README.md

 ## Examples

 A few example ROMs can be bound in the `cartridges/` directory.
-ROMS/cartridges can be specified at the command line:
+ROMS/cartridges can be loaded at the command line:
 ```
-$ ./fc8 <cartridge>
+$ ./FC8 <cartridge>
 ```

 ## Tests